erichelgeson/Kicad-STM32/README.md

 All 3D models are 100% original.
 No component was downloaded and reused.
 All parts I design have a small mark ("Y@@J"), so I can see they were my creation.
 These marks can easily be removed using your favorite CAD software if you think they are anoying.
 It is *NOT* watermarking, and everything is there for sharing !

+*All 3D models shoul properly align with the KiCad and FreeCad coordinate systems.
+It wasn't the case with the previous version.
+The problem is now solved.*

 BluePill symbols

 ![](https://raw.githubusercontent.com/yet-another-average-joe/Kicad-STM32/master/images/YAAJ_BluePill_Symbols.PNG)